The Early years foundation stage

 Within the group, all children are supported in developing skills and understanding at their own pace.
 Our key-person system enables us to ensure a planned curriculum tailored to the needs of each individual child through a mixture of child-initiated play and adult-led activities.
 Each child has the opportunity to explore a broad range of new experiences, develop their skills and self confidence, preparing them for a smooth transition to school.

 Personal, social and emotional development

 Through activities, conversation and practical example, they learn acceptable ways to express their own feelings and have respect for the feelings of others.
 All children are given the opportunity, as appropriate, to take responsibility for themselves and also for the group, its members and its property.

 Communication and language

-A range of equipment and opportunities both indoors and out of doors, allows children to develop confidence and enjoyment in the use and development of their own physical skills.
+A range of equipment and opportunities both indoors and out of doors, allows children to develop confidence and enjoyment in the use and development of their own physical skills and managing risk.
 A high level of adult supervision enables children safely to create and meet physical challenges, developing increasing skill and control in moving, climbing and balancing.